dpsframework/dpsframework.org/_guides/clips-640/clips-640-user-guide-chapter-02_en.md

 ```

 The entire rule must be surrounded by parentheses.
-Each of the rule patterns and actions must  be surrounded by parentheses.
-An action is actually a function which typically has no return  value, but performs some useful action, such as an (assert) or (retract).
+Each of the rule patterns and **actions** must  be surrounded by parentheses.
+An action is actually a function which typically has no **return  value**, but performs some useful action, such as an (assert) or (retract).
 For example, an action  might be (assert (duck)).
 Here the function name is `assert` and its argument is `duck`.
 Notice  that we don’t want any return value such as a number.
 Instead, we want the fact (duck) to be  asserted.
-A function in CLIPS is a piece of executable code identified by a specific name, which  returns a useful value or performs a useful side-effect, such as (printout).
+A **function** in CLIPS is a piece of executable code identified by a specific name, which  returns a useful value or performs a useful side-effect, such as (printout).